Group Visits to Biddulph Grange

 Assistance dogs only are permitted within the Garden.

-Our garden features over 400 steps throughout, as well as many gravel paths, stepping stones, and open sources of water.
+Our garden features over 400, unavoidable, steps throughout, as well as many gravel paths, stepping stones, and open sources of water.
 The Garden is Grade 1 listed, and as a result you will find few handrails available.
-Some visitors using wheelchairs and walking aids may find areas of the garden difficult to access, and we would ask that you’d contact us before you visit to help plan your visit.
+Some visitors using wheelchairs and walking aids may find the garden difficult to access, and we would ask that you’d contact us before you visit to help plan your visit or see our access statement for further details.

 How to book